Friday, May 20, 2011

 Of course we had to order something.
 This was the "Sam" - hot pastrami with cole slaw, swiss cheese and Russian dressing, on toasted rye.
 It was every bit as good as it looks.
 Maybe even better.

-I didn't buy anything on Magazine Street - I was sort of tapped out from the Rose Bowl Flea Market (which I still haven't told you about, I know) but we saw some pretty cool stuff.
-This shop called Neophobia had great mid-century modern pieces at good prices.
+I didn't buy anything on Magazine Street - I was sort of tapped out from the Rose Bowl Flea Market (which I still haven't told you about) but we saw some pretty cool stuff.
+This shop called Neophobia had a nice selection of mid-century modern items at good prices.

-Margie and I both fell in love with this art deco solid brass chandelier.
+Margie and I also fell in love with this art deco solid brass chandelier.
 I would have seriously considered it if: a) I had any place at all to put it, or b) it wasn't $995.00.
-If I did have a place, and if I did have the money though?
-Totally worth it.

-This is the kind of stuff I expect to find in New Orleans antiques shop - gold, white, French, looking like something out of Interview With The Vampire.
+This is the kind of stuff you expect to find in New Orleans antiques shop - gold, white, French, looking like something out of Interview With The Vampire.

 Magazine Street is full of great little boutiques, cafes, bars and gelato shops, so be sure to give it a stroll if you are in the area.
 You can get there fairly easily from the French Quarter on the St. Charles streetcar - just walk south through the Garden District - which is worth a walk around in itself just to peek through the gates of the mansions!